devbab/heremap/README.md

 <a name="hm_setScheme"></a>

 ## hm:setScheme(scheme)
 define the scheme.
-List of scheme can be obtained from {hm.getAvailableMapStyle()}
+List of scheme can be obtained from hm.getAvailableMapStyle()

 **Kind**: global function
 **Params**